-FACTOR 1 - KNOWLEDGE REQUIRED BY THE POSITION Level 1-7, 1250 points
+FACTOR 1 - KNOWLEDGE REQUIRED BY THE POSITION Level 1-8, 1550 points

-Knowledge of hydrologic sciences, methods and techniques and water management practices and procedures as well as broad and varied hydrologic study techniques sufficient to analyze and interpret hydrologic data and information, to analyze the existence and feasibility of water resource management alternatives, and to prepare data and interpretive findings in support of study conclusions for publication of resource management and/or scientific reports.
+Mastery of and skill in applying hydrologic sciences, methods and techniques and water management practices and procedures as well as expertise in varied hydrologic study techniques sufficient to analyze and interpret complex hydrologic data and information from multivariant hydrologic systems, to evaluate state-of-the art water resource management alternatives, and to prepare data and interpretive findings in support of study conclusions for publication of resource management and/or scientific reports.

-Knowledge of applicable Federal statues, State, local and municipal laws, when applicable, agency and bureau regulations, policies, and procedures, governing individual programs related to ground and surface water, water quality, and water availability.
-Ability to resolve complex problems involving multiuse resource management and apply regulatory requirement to resource management reviews and/or cooperator agreements.
+Knowledge of applicable Federal statues, State, local and municipal laws, when applicable, agency and bureau regulations, policies, and procedures, governing individual programs related to ground and surface water, water quality, and water availability on broad and complex systems.
+Skill in resolving complex problems involving multi-use resource management and apply regulatory requirement to resource management reviews and/or cooperator agreements where scope of recommendations impacts a multi-watershed, multi-use or controversial project.

-Familiarity with related fields such as hydraulics, engineering, geology, geochemistry, biology, and soil sciences sufficient to incorporate considerations from these disciplines in the review and study of water management problems, plans, and activities.
+Knowledge of related fields such as hydraulics, engineering, geology, geochemistry, biology, and soil sciences sufficient to evaluate effectiveness of proposals for inter-disciplinary water management problems, plans, and activities.